ChristopherKing42/Pennsylvania-Weather-Closings/README.md

 	STATUS: ...
 ```

-Not that callling it like this always sets `usecache` to false.
+Note that callling it like this always sets `useCache` to false.
 (Want to help?
 Add commandline arguments to this.)

 ![GPL 3 Licensed](https://www.gnu.org/graphics/gplv3-127x51.png)